 Anthurium andraeanum native range is Colombia to Ecuador and is part of the Araceae family.
-These plants typically grow in wet forests, this cultivar is considered to be epiphytic.
+These plants typically grow in wet forests, with an epiphytic growth habit.
 They have striking inflorescences made up of a large flat spathe and a long, thin spadix.

 The genus Anthurium is derived from the Greek ‘anthos’ for flower and ‘oura’ meaning tail; 'flower-tail', which probably refers to the tail-like spadix.
 The specific epithet andraeanum is named after Edouard F. Andre, a French botanist and horticultural editor.